boguh/BezierCurve/README.md

   1/ Be sure to have an IDE that can run .py file (spyder,pyCharm,... for example)

   2/ Launch your IDE application, then choose 'Open file' option

+  3/ Make sure to have the followed modules downloaded : 'ttkwidgets' (if not execute the command below)

   3/ From the previously unzipped folder, run the Bezier_vX file, where X is the version of the program

+(* pip install ttkwidgets)

 You are free to use this program as you whant